HeroRickyGAMES/HeroRickyGAMES/README.md

 # HeroRickyGames

-A Senior developer focused on Flutter, I work with Android, Web, Windows, Linux and IOS!
+A Senior Software Developer focused on Flutter, I work with Android, Web, Windows, Linux and IOS!

 I also work with Native Android with Java and Kotlin.
 HTML+CCS for the front of websites, bad use, on websites I tend to use Flutter Web, NodeJs and Dart for the backend.